 Understanding defense mechanisms against parasites is a key aspect of elucidating host-parasite interactions.
-S. japonicum is a zoonotic parasite with a naturally wide permissive host range; however, some hosts, including the brown rat, are nonpermissive hosts.
+Schistosoma japonicum is a zoonotic parasite with a naturally wide permissive host range; however, some hosts, including the brown rat, are non-permissive hosts.
 This provides a good model system for investigating the host-parasite interactions that control and limit infection.
-In permissive hosts, such as mice and hamsters, the parasites are able to reach sexual maturation and deposit eggs, which then trigger the formation of granulomas that are ultimately responsible for mortality.
-However, in nonpermissive hosts, such as rats, the parasites struggle to survive and do not fully develop into mature stages (7, 8, 15).
-Scientists have long been puzzled by these biological differences among mammalian species, and the causative mechanism(s) remained unclear; many hypotheses have been proposed to account for this (6, 12, 14).
+In permissive hosts, such as mice and hamsters, the parasites are able to reach sexual maturation, deposit eggs which then trigger the formation of granulomas which ultimately are responsible for mortality.
+However, in non-permissive hosts, such as rats, the parasites struggle to survive and do not fully develop into mature stages (7, 8, 15).
+Scientists have long been puzzled by these biological differences among different mammalian species and the causative mechanism(s) remained unclear;

+many hypotheses have been proposed to account for this (6, 12, 14).